6. GEC Z9538

 A close-up of the bracket, showing the exposed wires.
 The bowl clip is still attached.

-The remains of the lantern after falling - I considered trying to save the gear, hoping that it would have an original GEC Z1616 ballast, but I then peered into the gear tray, and noticed that it was a modern replacement ballast, so didn't bother.
-The porcelain lampholder had been obliterated by the fall - only the two springy electrodes that the lamp contacts push against were still there.
+The lantern's GRP canopy had survived relatively well in the fall, though the lamp had been broken and the lampholder smashed.
+I considered trying to save the control gear, hoping that it would have an original GEC Z1616 ballast, but I then peered into the gear tray, and noticed that it was a modern replacement ballast, and so, didn't bother.

 The bowl itself wasn't too badly damaged - just a small section at the end, where the clip had been was damaged.
 Polycarbonate really is a tough plastic - just a shame that it goes yellow!